Skip to content

 Filenames should be in lower_snake_case.proto format.
 (Why?)

-All of the file options below should have the same value, or all be unset, for all files that have the same package: (Why?)
+All of the file options below should have the same value, or all be unset, across every file that shares a package: (Why?)

 • csharp_namespace